mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2011/2011-02-13-gxt-images-are-not-displayed/index.md

 ---
-title: "GXT Images are not displayed"
+title: 'GXT Images are not displayed'
-date: "2011-02-13"
+date: '2011-02-13'
 categories:
-  - "java"
+  - 'java'
 ---

 **The Problem**